SAVE THE DATE: Tues Oct 24th – Pesticides & The ChesBay Watershed Project |

 · Kristine Nichols, PhD, Chief Scientist of the Rodale Institute, a soil scientist and expert on regenerative organic agriculture and related issues.
 Rodale for 70 years has been one of the world’s most respected research centers on best practices in agriculture.

-.
-Vicki Blazer, PhD, world renown Research Fish Ecologist with US Geological Survey.
-She will discuss recent research important to the Bay watershed. · Betsy Nicholas, JD, Executive Director of Waterkeepers Chesapeake and a leading expert in environmental law and policy.
+· Betsy Nicholas, JD, Executive Director of Waterkeepers Chesapeake and a leading expert in environmental law and policy.
 Waterkeepers Chesapeake is a coalition of 19 programs working on behalf of the Chesapeake watershed.
 It also convenes the Fair Farms coalition working for a food system that is fair to farmers, invests in homegrown healthy foods and restores waterways.

 · Jay Feldman, Co-founder and Executive Director of Beyond Pesticides for 36 years, is one of the nation’s leading experts on regulatory and public policy regarding pesticides.